Xenuzever/servlet-base/README.md

 # servlet-base
 ## Overview
-In order to improve readability, we provide a mechanism to implement servlet and validation separately.
+In order to improve readability, it provide a mechanism to implement servlet and validation separately.
 ## Classes reration
 AbstractServlet has AbstractValidation.
 ## Example